 - Add Physical Activities - Before and after holiday events in your home or on the road, plan an extra walk or trip to the local dog park, so your furry friend can burn off some of their pent-up energy.
 Also, let them engage in plenty of uninterrupted sniffing.

 - Don't Get Your Dog All Wound Up - Kids and adults can accidentally get your pet all wound up at the worst possible time.
 From the initial greetings at the door to backyard activities, it is important that an adult supervise all interactions.

 - Stay Out Of The Dog's Face - Although most adults are bitten on the hands, arms, or legs, children most often are bitten on the face or neck.
 This can happen when they fail to respect a dog's space.
 Once an invasion occurs, the pet can lash out in protective mode.

 While these tips can help you avoid a dog bite over the holiday, bites can still happen.
 If so, make certain the proper medical care is given to prevent infection or other complications.

 Don't Forget the Holidays Have Your Pet on High Alert

-Dogs make wonderful pets, however, they are still animals and teaching your kids how to avoid dog bites is important for their safety.
-From the sights, sounds and smells of the holiday season to the unusually hyperactive nature of children who are impatiently waiting for the "Big Day", dogs can easily become anxious, frustrated, and afraid this time of year.
-Nonetheless, planning ahead to avoid upsetting situations can go a long way towards keeping things running smoothly during this festive season.
+Dogs make wonderful pets, however, they are still animals, and teaching your kids how to avoid dog bites is important for their safety.
+From the sights, sounds, and smells of the holiday season to the unusually hyperactive nature of children who are impatiently waiting for the "Big Day", dogs can easily become anxious, frustrated, and afraid this time of year.
+Nonetheless, planning ahead to avoid upsetting situations can go a long way toward keeping things running smoothly during this festive season.
 Remember, because they cannot talk, dogs may nip, bite, and knock people down in the excitement.
 This is especially true for kids and elderly people alike.

 From the attorneys and staff at Schackow & Mercadante, have a safe and Happy Holiday season.